 Copyright & License

 Pedagogical Perspective (PedPer) (eISSN: 2822-4841) provides open-access publication for all articles and materials published online, except where otherwise noted.
-This page explains copyright ownership, licensing, permitted reuse, and how to request permission for commercial use or adaptations.
+This page explains copyright ownership, licensing, permitted reuse, self-archiving, text and data mining, attribution, and third-party material.

 1) Copyright Ownership